Yiffery/yos/README.md

 # yos
-Contains all the APIs that are available in the OS, YOS Trident
+Contains all the APIs that are available in the OS, YOS Quadrino